 BLE will be organizing jam sessions for those who play an instrument or sing and are interested in learning Greek folk music.
 Each session will be lead by a musician who will guide participants in learning a particular piece of music and lyrics.
 If you’re interested, please let us know!
 Tell us what instrument you play (no particular skill level required) or want to sing, and if you’re interested in specific songs or regional music.

 Boston Lykeion Ellinidon & Maliotis Cultural Center Greek Music Education Program

 Sunday, March 3 – Sunday, May 5, 2019

-The goal of the Boston Lykeion Ellinidon and Maliotis Cultural Center Greek Music Education Program is to increase knowledge of and appreciation for traditional Greek music.
-Our unique approach offers both educational presentations about the music, and the opportunity to participate in it by playing and singing.
+The goal of the Boston Lykeion Ellinidon and Maliotis Cultural Center Greek Music Education Program was to increase knowledge of and appreciation for traditional Greek music.
+Our unique approach offered both educational presentations about the music, and the opportunity to participate in it by playing and singing.

 Participatory Courses in Traditional Greek Music

 Feb.
 12-Mar.
 19, 2018: The Music of Greece: From Homer to Xenakis